 Stratos conversation generated more than 61,634,000 likely impressions across social channels.
 That means Red Bull garnered more than 60 million instances of peer-validated earned media through social as a result of Stratos.

 Marketing has transitioned from a world of broadcast marketing to a world of peer to peer interaction.
 The future of brand marketing in digital and mobile channels is driven by trusted brand-related engagement (advocacy).
-Advocacy is now the best way to create purchase intent for brand marketers.
+Advocacy platforms are now the best way to create purchase intent for brand marketers.
 The challenge has been to generate advocacy in a scalable way since you can’t just throw money at the problem like you can with broadcast advertising.

 Through this lens Red Bull has done something remarkable with Stratos.
 They’ve created a mass advocacy campaign built on top of more than 60 million trusted consumer impressions – 82% of which were unequivocally positive.
 It is impossible to achieve this goal with a television advertisement or any other broadcast medium.
 You can buy impressions, but you can’t buy trust.
 No company has ever triggered brand advocacy at this scale and short of a similar flawlessly executed spectacle on this scale, it’s unclear that it will ever happen again.
 In that sense, Red Bull Stratos was a priceless brand experience that will almost certainly impact Red Bull’s business performance in a significant way.